PopDan23/Calculator-Java/README.md

  - improve imput( more or less numbers to define);

  Version 1.4 - THC

- -(possible) solve simple math calculus;
+ - (possible) solve simple math calculus;
  - use calculator online or on my site;
- -portofolio of apps.
+ - portofolio of apps.